 OF COURSE, sometimes a chick should be replaced.
 Of course, a guy is only as good as his options.
 Of course, a guy should be seeking new leads if his plate is not totally full.
 BUT, he should also try to improve the lives of the chicks he’s f**king, if he can, to the extent he can, while making sure that he only acts in ways that the chick merits.
 If he senses even for a moment that the chick is using him, or is withdrawing because of his generative nature… then he must pull back.

 Top chicks, especially top chicks who are mentally sound, will respond will to a generative person.
 F**ked up chicks may respond less well.
 But I want more mentally sound chicks in my life, and fewer messes.
 You get what you give… there are some exceptions to that principle, but over time and over many scenarios, it plays out.

-Nothing is perfect, and I have misjudged chicks and situations before.
+Nothing is perfect, and I’ve often misjudged chicks and situations.
 But I still want my basic frame and mode of being in the world to be positive and to be building new and good things.
 That can be executed in many different ways… with a chick you’ve just f**ked, though, it usually means you should hold her after.
 People want to connect with each other.
 In some ways, we have a very “cold” society in which we’re heavily disconnected.
 I like game because it creates the connections people yearn for but often don’t know how to make for themselves, anymore.

 Enough ramble… I could keep going.
-I think the basic idea is here, though.
 If guys want to see more of my not-immediately-actionable ramble posts, there is a tag for them.